Property tax in the United States: Property subject to tax

-Nearly all property tax imposing jurisdictions tax real property.
+Nearly all property tax-imposing jurisdictions tax real property.
 This includes land, buildings, and all improvements (often called fixtures) that cannot be removed without damage to the property.
 Taxed property includes homes, farms, business premises, and most other real property.
 Many jurisdictions also tax certain types of other property used in a business.
 Property existing and located in the jurisdiction on a particular date is subject to this tax.
 This date is often January 1 of each year, but varies among jurisdictions.

 Property owned by educational, charitable, and religious organizations is usually exempt.

 Tax rates

 Tax rates vary widely among jurisdictions.
 They are generally set by the taxing jurisdiction's governing body.
 The method of determining the rate varies widely, but may be constrained under laws of particular states.
-Property tax is likely the first or second highest tax burden on a capital-intensive business so hundreds of thousands of dollars may be at stake.
+Property tax is likely the first or second highest tax burden on a capital-intensive business, so hundreds of thousands of dollars may be at stake.
 In some jurisdictions, property is taxed based on its classification.
 Classification is the grouping of properties based on similar use.
 Examples of classification are residential, commercial, industrial, vacant, and blighted real property.
-Property classification are used to tax properties at different rates and for different public policy purposes.
-In Washington D.C. for instance property occupancy is incentivized by taxing residential property at 0.85 percent of assessed value but vacant residential property at 5 percent of assessed value.
+Property classifications are used to tax properties at different rates and for different public policy purposes.
+In Washington, D.C., for instance, property occupancy is incentivized by taxing residential property at 0.85 percent of assessed value, but vacant residential property at 5 percent.

 Rate or millage

 The rate of tax is a percentage of the assessed value of the property subject to tax.
-This in some cases is expressed as a "millage" or dollars of tax per thousand dollars of assessed value.
+This, in some cases, is expressed as a "millage" or dollars of tax per thousand dollars of assessed value.

 Assessment ratio

-Most jurisdictions impose the tax on some stated portion of fair market value, referred to as an assessment ratio.
+Most jurisdictions impose the tax on a stated portion of the fair market value, known as the assessment ratio.
 This ratio may vary depending on the type or use of the property.
-The assessment ratio can, in many jurisdictions, be changed from year to year by the taxing jurisdiction's governing body.
-Changes in tax rate or assessment ratio may have the same practical effect of changing net tax due on a particular property.
+In many jurisdictions, the assessment ratio can be changed from year to year by the governing body of the taxing jurisdiction.
+Changes in tax rate or assessment ratio may have the same practical effect as changing the net tax due on a particular property.

 Valuation

 Composition of state and local tax revenues by sales taxes (brown), property taxes (white), licenses and other fees (grey), individual and corporate income taxes (green) in 2007.

 Determining the value of property is a critical aspect of property taxation, as such value determines the amount of tax due.
 Various techniques may be used to determine value.
-Except in the case of property recently sold, valuation has some inherently subjective aspects.
+Except in the case of recently sold property, valuation has inherently subjective aspects.
 Values may change over time, and many states require taxing jurisdictions to redetermine values every three or four years.
-The value of property is often determined based on current use of the property, rather than potential uses.
+The value of a property is often determined by its current use rather than its potential uses.
 Property values are determined at a particular valuation date for each jurisdiction, which varies widely.